Resident scholar programme

 FIME launched a new Resident Scholar Programme for Lebanon-based Academics in spring 2021.

 The application period for Resident Scholar autumn 2023 closes on January 20 2023.

 During the three-month residency, the researcher can pursue their own academic research without any administrative duties as a full member of our small collegial work community in Badaro, Beirut.
 The term runs from September until the end of November and from February until the end of April.
 The researcher will have their own workspace as well as access to other resources FIME provides for its staff.
 These include our small library, technical equipment and seminar room.
 In case the corona pandemic continues to pose restrictions, conducting remote work is advised.

 As well as conducting their own research, the resident scholar will also execute an activity aimed at the academic and/or general audience.
-This can take the form of organizing a small academic or cultural event in Lebanon or online or, for example, popularizing their own research in writing or in podcast-form through FIMEs platforms.
+This can take the form of organising a small academic or cultural event in Lebanon or online or, for example, popularising their own research in writing or in podcast-form through FIME’s platforms.

 Who can apply

 A Lebanon-based scholar fluent in English, who holds a PhD in a relevant field of study and has a solid track record of conducting academic research on the Middle East.
-While the position is not limited to junior scholars, we are especially interested in applications from scholars who have received their PhD within the last five years (30.04.2016 or later).
+We are especially interested in applications from scholars who have received their PhD within the last six years (1 January 2017 or later).